justintadlock/cleaner-gallery/readme.txt

 It does a bit more than that though.
 It will integrate with many Lightbox-type scripts and allow you to do much cooler things with your galleries.
 Plus, it has a couple of extra options that you can play around with.

+Support for this plugin is handled on the Theme Hybrid <a href="http://themehybrid.com/support">support forums</a>.

 **Features:**

-* Validates the aweful HTML that WordPress spits out.
+* Validates the awful HTML that WordPress spits out.
 * Several options on how you want your gallery images.
 * Allows multiple galleries in a single post.
 * Ability to set the number of images shown in each gallery.